ku-sldg/plih/_types/3-Typed-Recursion.md

 to an argument like `app`, `fix` skips the argument and environment going straight to the substitution.
 Given a function like `fact`, `fix` creates a recursive function from the body of `fact` using the function itself.
-Just like an `app`, the type of `fix` is the domain of the input function:
+Just like an `app`, the type of `fix` is the range of the input function:

 {% highlight haskell %}